Finding UX in the Trash

 We made it to #4 in Hacker News’ list.

-Interesting debate in the comments, with half of readers focusing on actual trash UX as opposed to the software problem.
-Interesting facts about the current limits of single stream processing, and efforts to advance existing mechanical sorting approaches through the use of machine learning.
+Interesting debate in the comments, with half of readers focusing on actual trash UX as opposed to the software problems I am writing about.
+They shared interesting facts about the current limits of single stream processing, and efforts to advance existing mechanical sorting approaches through the use of machine learning.